andymadge/andymadge.github.io/_posts/2020-05-22-macvlan-networks-on-docker.md

 See <https://docs.docker.com/network/macvlan/>

-What is not obvious from the examples on the Docker docs and elsewhere the web, is that the values you use when creating the network can match your existing LAN.
+What is not obvious from the examples on the Docker docs and elsewhere the web, is that the values you use when creating the network **can match your existing LAN**.
 They don't _have_ to, since you may want a different subnet, but they _can_ do if you want docker containers to have their own interface and MAC address _on the existing network_.

 Assuming your home network is 192.168.1.0/24 with a router at 192.168.1.1, this command will create a Docker network called "macvlan_net" which you can then attach containers to: